openequella/openequella.github.io/guides/SecurityAdminGuide.md

 Once a Dynamic Metadata rule is set up for a collection, and a User, Group or Role ID stored in the metadata (which may be added via a selector during contribution, a Save script, checklists etc.) is found to match a value in the selected ID Type table (User, Group or Role), the ACLs pre-set for the selected objects will be allocated dynamically.

-For example, an EQUELLA group could be set up for each course an institution offers, and the users (students) enrolled in that course are added to the group.
+For example, an openEQUELLA group could be set up for each course an institution offers, and the users (students) enrolled in that course are added to the group.
 A dynamic metadata rule is created which sets the path, ID type (in this case, group) and the ACLs (privileges) that will be applied when a match is found during contribution.
 When the value of the metadata node for the group selector matches the group ID, the ACLs are automatically created.

 In the above example, the following steps are completed to configure the dynamic metadata ACLs rule:
 * Add a user, group or role selector to the relevant contribution wizard (including creating a new metadata schema node, if required)